Scouting and Guiding in Poland

-The Scouting and Guiding movement in Poland (Harcerstwo) consists of about twelve independent organizations with an overall membership of about 160,000 Scouts and Guides.
+The Scouting and Guiding movement in Poland (Harcerstwo) consists of about 12 independent organizations with an overall membership of about 160,000 Scouts and Guides.
 The largest organization by membership is Polish Scouting and Guiding Association (Związek Harcerstwa Polskiego; ZHP) with about 140,000 members.

 History of the Scout movement in Poland

 Background

 At the beginning of the 20th century, Poland was partitioned between the German, Russian, and Austro-Hungarian Empires.
 Poles, both adult and young, formed many grass-roots movements and organizations, aimed at preserving the nation and preparing for the eventual struggle for independence.
 One such group was the youth organization "Zarzewie".

 Beginning of the Scout movement

-Scouting was introduced to the Austria-Hungary partition of Poland by Polish writer and publicist Edmund Naganowski, who wrote an article about the organization of Boy Scouts and Boy's Brigades in Słowo Polskie (Lwów, 16 September 1909), among his other articles about English system of education.
+Scouting was introduced to the Austria-Hungary partition of Poland by Polish writer and publicist Edmund Naganowski, who wrote an article about the organization of Boy Scouts and Boys' Brigades in Słowo Polskie (Lwów, 16 September 1909), among his other articles about English system of education.
 Later he corresponded with the Chief Scout of the World, Baden-Powell, who encouraged Naganowski to the introduction of scouting in Poland and presented him with a copy of his scouting manual, Scouting for Boys.
 The manual was translated to Polish by an activist of Zarzewie, Andrzej Małkowski.
 The work had been assigned to him as a punishment for being a notorious latecomer.
 Małkowski became enthusiastic and worked to implement the new movement with his wife Olga.

 As a result, the Polish Scout movement was started in 1910 in Lwów.
-At first the Scouts did not have a standardized uniform, as some of the formed groups wanted to remain independent.
+At first, the Scouts did not have a standardized uniform, as some of the formed groups wanted to remain independent.
 However, all the groups accepted similar style and design, and the worldwide scout badge with a lily and the extra letters ONC (standing for "Ojczyzna, Nauka, Cnota", i.e. "Fatherland, Study, Virtue").
 The program was made up of three parts; the common Scout idea, the science, especially study of national history and language with national values, and basic military training.

-Various independent Scout groups were developed under the oversight of the existing organizations, mainly gymnastics society "Sokół", independence-oriented "Zarzewie", or abstinence organization "Eleusis".
+Various independent Scout groups were developed under the oversight of the existing organizations, mainly gymnastics society "Sokół", independence-oriented "Zarzewie", or the abstinence organization "Eleusis" (pl).
 Thanks to the influence of the latter, to this day Scouting code in Poland obliges "to be pure in thinking, in speech, and in deeds; not to smoke; not to drink alcohol".

 The rapid development and popularity of Boy Scouts continued up to 1914, but was interrupted by the outbreak of World War I.